Healthy Homes Assessment Haumoana

 Haumoana Moisture Ingress & Drainage

-Keeping your rental property safe from water damage isn’t only about the inside of the building it’s also about the outside.
-You must ensure there is somewhere for surface, rain and ground water to go and prevent it from getting into the building.
-When it is damp and moisture, it is frequently what you don’t see that could become a major issue and cause the property to suffer and harming the tenant’s well-being.
+Keeping your rental property safe from moisture isn’t just about what’s inside the building but you must make sure there is somewhere to allow surface, rain and underground water to flow, and prevent it from getting into the building.
+When it concerns damp and moisture it is usually what you don’t see that can cause a lot of trouble that can cause damage to your investment as well as harming your tenant’s health.

-Rental properties must have effective drainage to get rid of rainwater, storm water, and ground water, which includes an appropriate outfall or runoff.
-Making sure the water has a place to go, and that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.
+Rental properties must have effective drainage to remove floodwaters, surface water, and ground water, including the proper outfall or runoff.
+Making sure that the water has a proper place to go, and also that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.

-Alongside a drainage system to avoid moisture ingress, if your apartment has an enclosed gap between your flooring and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+Alongside a drainage system to prevent the ingress of moisture, if your property has an enclosed space between your flooring and soil, a ground-water barrier must be put in place when it is reasonably practicable to do so.

-An underground moisture barrier generally a polythene sheet laid over the ground to stop any moisture from the ground from rising into the property.
-It also helps in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is typically a polythene sheet laid over the ground, in order to block any moisture present in the ground from accumulating into the property.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection